-CORA school counselors support the healthy growth and development of children and adolescents in their world of home, school and community.
+CORA’s school counselors support the healthy growth and development of children and adolescents in their homes, schools, and communities.
 Utilizing a short-term, high-impact service model, counselors work with students experiencing school-related problems or difficulties that are situational or developmental in nature.
 Additionally, counselors meet with larger groups of students to proactively address topics such as social skills, community building, stress management, drug and alcohol abuse prevention, and internet safety/cyberbullying.

 - Needs assessments and service plan development

 - Referrals for additional services through CORA or outside providers

 - Short-term counseling support groups for targeted issues

 - Crisis intervention for individuals, groups or school communities